collective/collective.auditlog/README.rst

 it will create a table called "audit" if it does not already exist, so there is no need to create the table manually.

-AuditLog attempts to use plone.app.async to perform the store actions, but if that fails it will finish the task directly.
+AuditLog attempts to use plone.app.async or collective.celery to perform the store actions, but if that fails it will finish the task directly.
 The advantage of this is to allow an individual 'worker' client to run Async and handle all of these request.
 If there is a lot of activity it will not get backed up.
 Async queues the job up and handles it as it can while the users request finishes and moves on